HTTPArchive/almanac.httparchive.org/src/content/en/2019/accessibility.md

 ### The use of ARIA

-One of the most popular and widely used specifications for accessibility on the web is the [Accessible Rich Internet Applications](https://www.w3.org/WAI/standards-guidelines/aria/) (ARIA) standard.
+One of the most popular and widely used specifications for accessibility on the web is the <a hreflang="en" href="https://www.w3.org/WAI/standards-guidelines/aria/">Accessible Rich Internet Applications</a> (ARIA) standard.
 This standard offers a large array of additional HTML attributes to help convey the purpose behind visual elements (i.e., their semantic meaning), and what kinds of actions they're capable of.

 Using ARIA correctly and appropriately can be challenging.
 For example, of pages making use of ARIA attributes, we found 12.31% have invalid values assigned to their attributes.
 This is problematic because any mistake in the use of an ARIA attribute has no visual effect on the page.
 Some of these errors can be detected by using an automated validation tool, but generally they require hands-on use of real assistive software (like a screen reader).
 This section will examine how ARIA is used on the web, and specifically which parts of the standard are most prevalent.